-The NLT may be rejected if it does not comply with the Rules of Bursa Malaysia Derivatives Berhad and the Trading Participants' Manual.
+The NLT may be rejected if it does not comply with the Rules of BMDursa Malaysia Derivatives Berhad and the Trading Participants' Manual.
 Below are some of the examples of circumstances where a NLT may be rejected:

-- Price of the transaction is deemed to be not fair and reasonable. - Position limits are breached. - Financial standing of the Clearing Participant and/or end-client if transaction results in a negative monetary position. - Requirement that only separate parties are permitted to conduct NLT has not been met.
+- Price of the transaction is deemed to be not fair and reasonable. - Financial standing of the Clearing Participant and/or end-client if transaction results in a negative monetary position. - Requirement that only separate parties are permitted to conduct NLT has not been met